avahajr/avahajr/README.md

 ## Hi there 👋
+I'm Ava!
+I like evolutionary algorithms and learning new things.
 <!--
 **avahajr/avahajr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.